The coast of North West England takes in the lights of Cumbria, Lancashire, Merseyside and Cheshire.

-North West lights
+Lighthouses of North West England

 From the Solway Firth down through Cumbria, you can pass St Bees Lighthouse on a lovely walk.
 St Bees marks the start of the Coast to Coast trail from St Bees to Robin Hood’s Bay in the East.
 Originally a coal-fired beacon, established in 1718, it was the last of the coal-fired light in Britain when replaced by the current lighthouse in 1822.

 The Isle of Walney, near Barrow in Furness, was the last lighthouse in England to be automated, as Trinity House does not operate it.
 One of the few female Principal Keepers, Peggy Braithewaite, grew up on the island and looked after the lighthouse for years, a tradition that ran in her family.

 Further down the coast, the Fylde and Wyre’s estuary, with its wide expanse of sands exposed at low water, tell of dangerous shipping hazards, and relics of old lighthouses are littered around here.